Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Gaussian Curvature of the Induced Metric

-The curvature is negative for large $|y|$.
+{ In our case, $f(y) = W/[y_0 \cosh^2(y/y_0)]$ so the curvature takes the following form } The curvature is negative for large $|y|$.
 The geometry is hyperbolic-like near the edges.
 This confirms that the induced metric describes a space with constant negative curvature at small scales, consistent with the qualitative features of Anti-de Sitter (AdS) geometry.
 Such curvature arises purely from the scale-dependent entanglement pattern encoded in the ground-state wavefunction, rather than from any gravitational dynamics.